Calling Dr. Kildare: Release

 Calling Dr. Kildare was released in April 1939, the second in MGM's Kildare series.
 According to MGM records, the film earned $626,000 in the US and Canada and $266,000 elsewhere, resulting in a profit of $307,000.

 New York Times reviewer Frank Nugent, while bemoaning the damage done to artistic values by series pictures, still called it "pleasantly entertaining" and "on the whole, successfully sugar-coated".

+Home media

 On January 21, 2014, Warner Archive released the film on Region 1 MOD-DVD as part of the "Dr. Kildare Movie Collection", containing all nine films starring Ayres and Barrymore.